-5. He Used To Cover Songs While His Daughter Took A Bath
+5. He Performs Cover Songs While His Daughter Takes A Bath

 Many musicians know that the room in a house with the best acoustics is the bathroom.
 When you’re a aspiring musician and a single dad, sometimes you have to multi-task.
 That’s exactly what Jake Hoot did prior to trying out for The Voice.

 While little Macy was taking a bath, Hoot would sit next to the tub and film himself performing a cover song.
 Every few seconds his eyes would dart from looking at the camera to looking at Macy in the bath, and you can hear her splish-splashing around.

 Here is a cover thats only been overdue for about 8 years!
 Heres a #bathtunes cover of @joshabbottband and @spaceykacey Oh, Tonight!
 This ones for you, @jacobwalker07 @cehodges42 and @erhswku !
 Just like old times in the truck!!
 Oh, and what do yall think of the hat?! #ohtonight #newhat #texascountry #joshabbottband #reddirt #reddirtcountry @atlanticrecords @mercuryrecords #kaceymusgraves @wbr #lubbock #nashville #cookeville #countrymusic #ilookirish

 Posted by Jake Hoot on Monday, November 19, 2018

 If you look at his catalog of videos on his Facebook page, he has countless “Bath Tunes” sessions.